WinVector/cdata/extras/RowsAndColumns.md

 -   Data Scientist 3: `c(Table='d3', model='a', testset='y', measurement='AUC', ValueColumn='value')`
 -   Data Scientist 4: `c(Table='d4', model='a', ValueColumn= paste('y', 'AUC', sep= '_'))`

 From our point of view these keys all name the same data item.
+We deliberately do not call one form tidy or another form un-tidy (which can be taken as a needlessly pejorative judgement), each has advantages depending on the application.

-The fact that we are interpreting one position as a table name and another as a column name is just convention.
+The fact that we are interpreting one position as a table name and another as a column name is just convention (one can try to take these key-based representations further, as in [RDF triples](https://en.wikipedia.org/wiki/Semantic_triple), but this usually leads to awkward data representations).
 We can even write `R` code that uses these keys on all our scientists' data without performing any reformatting:

 ``` r
 # take a map from names to scalar conditions and return a value.